Baggerboot/BaggyBot-2/README.md

    when determining whether a user matches another, already known user.
  - Better finetuning of permissions.
 Allow specifying multiple operators, and allow specifying permissions on a per-channel, per-command basis, overriding the default permissions for each command.
+ - Additionally, create another permission level for channel operators, and give them access to a few more commands if it makes sense.